 Cost-effective Content Marketing for Everyone

 Content marketing is based on the concept that providing premium information pertinent to customers' interests increases the value of the message, thus increasing sales, revenues and profits.
-Once implemented, content marketing more than pays for itself as customers from SEO and social media sources respond to your clients' thought leadership and content reliability.
+Once implemented, content marketing more than pays for itself as customers from SEO and social media sources respond to your thought leadership and content reliability.

 Be sure to direct your content strategies to the target audience.
-This is especially important if your client is new to a product niche and aren't sure who their customers will be.
+This is especially important if you are new to a product niche and aren't sure who their customers will be.
 Trust that if their content is riveting, they will not only make themselves known, but will also be very precise (niche, remember?) about what they want.
 Customer responses spread the word of the product, making the marketing effort even more economical.
 Cost-effectiveness also emerges from the relatively economical ways content marketing is executed, for consumers as well as providers.

 Four reasons content marketing is cost effective for everyone: